San Ramon's Rancho Solano: 1966–1968 homes & subdivision history

 2. The Plan 2 (unknown name) - 3 bedrooms, 2 bathrooms, 1,530 sq. ft.
 A Carl Damè addition, this plan was a simplified version of Plan 424 without sunken spaces, ideal for practical buyers.

 3. The Plan 614 - 4 bedrooms, 3 bathrooms, 2,053 sq. ft.
 San Ramon’s first tri-level home.
 With separate wings for entertaining and sleeping, it offered space and flow.
-Kids recall hiding (poorly) behind the angled stairwell.
+Kids recall hiding (poorly) behind the entry stairwell.

 4. The Plan 424 - 4 bedrooms, 2 bathrooms, 1,795 sq. ft.
 The community favorite.
 This home featured the original Vista Kitchen, full of natural light and charm.
 The kitchen bar connected to the yard, perfect for social Sundays.